wofsauge/Isaac-xmlvalidator-action/README.md

 Number of validation errors that are expected to occur. good for debugging. *Default* `0`.

+### `ignore`

+Ignore specific files or folders.
+Seperate multiple entries by comma.
+The Tool will already automatically ignore the folders: node_modules, content/rooms and resources/rooms.
+It also ignores the files "fxlayers.xml" and "seedmenu.xml", as well as most entries provided by a .gitignore file inside the given root folder

 ## Example usages

 This example will recursively check every xml file all folders of your mod: